Ship of Theseus: Proposed resolutions

-The Ship of Theseus paradox can be thought of as an example of a puzzle of material constitution — that is, a problem with determining the relationship between an object and the material of which it is made.
+The Ship of Theseus paradox can be thought of as an example of a puzzle of material constitution—that is, a problem with determining the relationship between an object and the material of which it is made.

 Constitution is not identity

 According to the Stanford Encyclopedia of Philosophy, the most popular solution is to accept the conclusion that the material out of which the ship is made is not the same object as the ship, but that the two objects simply occupy the same space at the same time.

 Temporal parts

-Another common theory, put forth by twentieth century American philosopher David Lewis, is to divide up all objects into three-dimensional time-slices which are temporally distinct.
+Another common theory, put forth by 20th-century American philosopher David Lewis, is to divide up all objects into three-dimensional time slices, which are temporally distinct.
 This avoids the issue that the two different ships exist in the same space at one time and a different space at another time by considering the objects to be distinct from each other at all points in time.